-The book ‘Piccolo dizionario della cura’, composed of poetry and short essays on care, produced by Fondazione Sanità e Ricerca, will be presented and discussed by the Chairman of Fondazione Terzo Pilastro Professor Emmanuele F. M. Emanuele and the President of Fondazione Sanità e Ricerca Vittorio Ruta during the course of the morning.
+The book ‘Piccolo dizionario della cura’, composed of poetry and short essays on care, produced by Fondazione Sanità e Ricerca, was presented and discussed by the Chairman of Fondazione Terzo Pilastro Professor Emmanuele F. M. Emanuele and the President of Fondazione Sanità e Ricerca Vittorio Ruta during the course of the morning.